model-checking/kani/docs/src/concrete-playback.md

 This unit test initializes the concrete values and calls the proof harness.
 A user can then either 1) copy this unit test into the same module as their proof harness or
 2) run Kani with the `--concrete-playback=InPlace` flag to have Kani automatically do this.
+Before adding the unit test, the user might find it helpful to have their existing code committed to `git`.
+That way, they can easily remove the unit test with `git revert`.

 After the unit test is in their source code, users can run it with `cargo test`.
 To debug it, there are a couple of options.